 CMC Rocks QLD: The sell-out music festival you need in your life

-Every year, thousands of fans whack on their Akubras, fasten their belt buckles and make the pilgrimage to CMC Rocks QLD for three days of the coolest country music in a friendly setting.
+Every year, thousands of country and westerns fans throw on their Akubras, fasten their belt buckles and make the pilgrimage to CMC Rocks QLD for four days of boot scootin fun, less than an hour’s drive from Brisbane.

-Previously held in the Snowys and then the Hunter Valley, Australia’s largest international country music festival has found its new home at Queensland’s Willowbank Raceway.
-Festival-goers gathered to camp under the gums and gaze up at the big night sky after a feast of talent from more than 35 country and roots acts.
+In its 11th year of rocking the lives of country music fans across the nation, Australia’s largest international country music festival found its new home last year at Queensland’s Willowbank Raceway.
+Ipswich will again welcome this year’s festival-goers to camp under the stars after a feast of talent from more than 30 acts over four tune-filled days.

 Day 1: En route to Ipswich

-With only 45 minutes (driving) sitting between Brisbane and the country music capital of Queensland, the trip is super-duper fast and easy.
+With only 45 minutes (driving) sitting between Brisbane and the country music capital of Queensland, the trip will go by faster than you can get through your CMC Rocks Spotify playlist.
 That’s why it’s worthwhile making a few pit stops to make a day out of it.

 AM: Scenic start

 Start the day with a peaceful morning of city gazing at Mt Coot-tha Lookout.
-It’s just shy of the motorway that will take you to Ipswich and the winding road to the top is a picturesque teaser of the end view so press play on that road trip playlist and enjoy the ride.
+It’s just shy of the motorway that will take you to Ipswich and the winding road to the top is a picturesque teaser of the end view so press play on your country playlist and enjoy the ride.

 PM: Explore Ipswich